Frances Nelson, Viscountess Nelson: Settling in England

-Displaced by Lady Hamilton
+Replaced by Lady Hamilton

 Fanny helped treat Horatio's wound, and on his recovering and returning to sea in 1798, she returned to the domestic life.
 The defeat of the French fleet at the Battle of the Nile brought her husband back into public attention.
-However, he had by now met Emma, Lady Hamilton, the wife of the British ambassador to Naples, Sir William Hamilton.
+However, he had by now met Emma, Lady Hamilton, the wife of the British ambassador to the Italian Naples, Sir William Hamilton.
 Fanny and Horatio gradually became estranged as Horatio commenced an extramarital affair with Emma, who came to despise Fanny.
 In letters to Nelson's relatives, Lady Hamilton referred to Fanny as that 'vile Tom Tit', while Josiah Nisbet was called a 'squinting brat'.
 Lady Hamilton also declared that Horatio's father Reverend Edmund Nelson had been taken in by 'a very wicked, artful woman', who had conspired to turn him against his son.
 Meanwhile, Nelson grew increasingly cold and distant toward Fanny, while his trysts with Lady Hamilton became more and more the subject of gossip.
 As time passed, Nelson began to hate even being in the same room as his wife.
 Events came to a head around Christmas 1800, when, according to Nelson's solicitor, Fanny issued an ultimatum to her husband.
 Nelson replied: I love you sincerely but I cannot forget my obligations to Lady Hamilton or speak of her otherwise than with affection and admiration.
 The two never lived together again after this.

 Heartbroken, Fanny wrote letters begging her husband to end his relationship with Lady Hamilton and return to her.
 Nelson, however, returned them unopened.
 Fanny was taken in by Reverend Edmund Nelson, and she spent most of her time with him in Bath, while her husband's open cohabitation with Lady Hamilton scandalised polite society.
 Edmund Nelson remained especially horrified by the breakdown of his son's marriage, and wrote to Horatio on occasion to rebuke him, both for adultery and abandonment of his wife.

-After Trafalgar
+Battle of Trafalgar; Death

 Fanny Nelson fell ill in 1805, the year of her husband's death at Trafalgar, but recovered.
 From then on she was in indifferent health.
-She moved to Paris for a time to live with her son, where her eldest grandchild, also named Fanny, recalled her good nature and her devotion to her husband's memory.
+She had moved to Paris, France for a time to live with her son, where her eldest grandchild, also named Fanny, recalled her good nature and her devotion to her husband's memory.
 She would often kiss a miniature of him, once telling the younger Fanny 'When you are older little Fan, you may know what it is to have a broken heart.'
 Fanny Nelson returned to England and settled at Exmouth, first at The Beacon (commemorated by a blue plaque), and later at Louisa Place.

 In 1830, her son Josiah died, and Lady Nelson returned to live in London.
 She died at Harley Street, London, on 4 May 1831 and was buried beside her son in the churchyard of St Margaret and St Andrew, Littleham, Devon.